Skip to main content

 Order Book and Trades

-To implement this process exchanges maintain order books, a list of of all active limit orders waiting to be matched.
+To implement this process exchanges maintain order books, a list of all active limit orders waiting to be matched.
 Let’s walk through the process step by step, starting with an empty order book:

 1. User A places a buy limit order for 1 BTC at 96,500 USDT.